 Scroll down to the next section to read what types of items were donated to 2018 Great River Quilt Show.

 Did you know we host the Great River Quilt Show bi-annually?
 It's an exciting and educational event which the Guild is abuzz with activity preparing for every two years.
 The beautiful Stargazer quilt (by Nancy Rink designs) in the photo to the left was pieced, longarmed and bound by Guild members and is the 2020 Raffle Quilt.
 Scroll down to see more information about the raffle quilt. **NOTE: Even though this year's show is cancelled, you may still purchase raffle tickets from Dawn Thompson until the originally-scheduled date of the show. **

-Beulah Spaulding was the featured quilter at the 2020 Great River Quilt Show and will be speaking at the Sept.
+Beulah Spaulding was the featured quilter at the 2020 Great River Quilt Show and presented a trunk show at the Sept.
 1st general member meeting.

 Did you know there's a secret to hanging all those quilts up at the quilt show?
 Yup...you guessed it, in order to have something to hang the quilts on to, quilt makers sew a tube of fabric (like a sleeve) on the back of the quilt, just below the top of the quilt, and like magic, it slides over the tubes we use to hang 400+ quilts at the show, never to be seen by the patrons of the show!
 Whew!
 Not only does that take a lot of woman/manpower, click here or scroll down to the Miscellaneous Files section for the directions to make an easy-peasy hanging sleeve.